Colonialism in Nigeria: positive and negative impacts of Nigerian colonization

 Source: UGC

 With the improved literacy levels, the natives pursued the numerous opportunities that involved communicating with other English speakers.
-The literacy benefits continue to be felt in modern-day Nigeria.
-It is no surprise that the country's education system is still largely based on what was introduced during the colonial era.
+Literacy benefits continue to be felt in modern-day Nigeria.
+Unsurprisingly, the country's education system is still largely based on what was introduced during the colonial era.

-The creation of a large and unified system of government helped the country develop faster.
-Before the imperialists came, the country was governed through divided systems consisting of kingdoms, empires, and other small groups.
+Creating a large and unified system of government helped the country develop faster.
+Before the imperialists came, the country was governed through divided systems of kingdoms, empires, and other small groups.

-The country has administrations such as the Igbo system, the Yoruba system, and the Hausa/Fulani system.
-These administration systems were significantly different from each other even though the regions they represented were quite close geographically.
+These administration systems were significantly different even though the regions they represented were quite close geographically.

-When the systems were merged during colonization, it resulted in faster development since decisions could now be made easily.
+The systems merged during colonization resulted in faster development since decisions could now be made easily.

 Negative effects of British colonialism in Nigeria

-Despite the numerous positive impacts of colonization of Nigeria, there were also several negative effects.
-Here are the main ones.
+Despite the numerous positive impacts of the colonization of Nigeria, there were also several negative effects.
+Here are the main disadvantages of colonialism in Nigeria.

 Before the entry of the British into the country, the citizens enjoyed what can be described as a prevailing sense of harmony.
-However, when the country was overrun in the name of imperialism, it marked the beginning of conflict and war.
+When the country was overrun in the name of imperialism, it marked the beginning of conflict and war.

-These conflicts were largely fueled by the colonizers in a well-thought divide and rule strategy.
-The colonial rule, therefore, disrupted the country's peace for quite some time.
+These conflicts were largely fueled by the colonizers in a well-thought divide-and-rule strategy.
+Therefore, colonial rule disrupted the country's peace for quite some time.

 While colonialism brought infrastructural and technological development to Nigeria, it was also a form of extreme exploitation.
 The basic idea behind colonization had aspects of economic dependency baked right into it.
 The British took the country's resources, land and mineral included, leaving the natives dependent on them to generate funds.